PrathamCodes1410/eCommerce_Customer_Segmentation_and_Recommendation/README.md

 ---

-## Task 2: Customer Segmentation / Clustering
+## Customer Segmentation / Clustering

 Customer segmentation was performed to group customers based on their profile and transaction history.
 Two clustering algorithms were evaluated: K-Means and Gaussian Mixture Models (GMM).
+The Code for Customer Clustering will be available at Clusltering.ipynb

 ### Methodology
 *   Features were engineered from customer and transaction data, including total transactions, average transaction value, and preferred product categories.